ideal-postcodes/postcodes.io/src/config/README.md

 # HTTP
 PORT # Port to listen on
-SERVE_STATIC_ASSETS # Set to `false` to prevent `public/` from being served
+SERVE_STATIC_ASSETS # Set to `false` to prevent `public/` from being served URL_PREFIX # Prefix to append to all routes in this app

 # JSON string to set arbitrary headers on all HTTP responses
 # String must be valid JSON object.
 E.g. HTTP_HEADERS='{"foo":"bar"}'